Second Charge Mortgages

 What is a Second Charge Mortgage?

-A second charge mortgage is a mortgage taken out against a property that has an existing mortgage secured on it.
+A second charge mortgage is a mortgage taken out against a property with an existing mortgage secured.

-For example, if you have an outstanding mortgage on your home but want to raise additional funds, you could take out a second charge mortgage to do so.
+For example, if you have an outstanding mortgage on your home but want to raise additional funds, you could take out a second charge mortgage.

 It’s called a "second charge" mortgage because it will be second in line for repayment if you even need to sell your property to repay the mortgage.
 So, your first charge (original mortgage) has priority in being repaid first, followed by your second charge mortgage.